shikhashikz/shikhashikz.github.io/_posts/2020-07-29-Marketings-Achilles-Heel.md

 *Have you solved the holy grail of segmentation?
 Is the team making an effort to adapt account based marketing?*

-**There should not be a direct flow of leads from marketing automation in a sales rep queue.
-The lead needed to be vetted, scrubed and only handful of “meaning ful conversations” should be shared with Sales.**
+**There should not be a direct flow of leads from marketing automation to a sales rep queue.
+The lead need to be vetted, scrubed and only handful of “meaningful conversations” should be shared with Sales.**

 It does sound radical but I totally believe that this is the solution which will bring in value to the entire lead management process.
 What are your thoughts?
 Did I miss any of the marketing pain areas?
 Are there any blind spots?